 If you find a breeder that sells at a premium price without providing a reasonable explanation and documentation of lineage, consider it a big red flag.
 This means you may be dealing with an unethical breeder.

-Apple Head vs. Deer Head Chihuahua
+Apple Head vs. Deer Head Chihuahuas

-If an apple head is a Chihuahua with a head that conforms to standard, then what are other specimens of Chihuahuas with other head shapes called?
+If an apple head is a Chihuahua with a head that conforms to the standard, then what are other specimens of Chihuahuas with other head shapes called?
 I'd like to introduce to you the deer head Chihuahua.
 Because they commonly boast a fawn coat, they look similar to a little deer, hence the name.

 Size and Weight